GiovanniMCMXCIX/PyDiscordRPC/README.md

 # PyDiscordRPC
-An example for Discord RPC written in python.
+An example for Discord RPC written in Python.

 Requires Python 3.6 or higher.

 Feel free to contribute.